 Take a walk in the gardens

-Maroochy Regional Bushland Botanic Gardens — providing an experience of harmony between humans and the living earth within a natural bushland setting.
+Maroochy Regional Bushland Botanic Garden provides an experience of harmony between humans and the living earth within a natural bushland setting.

 Arts and Ecology Centre

 The Arts and Ecology Centre hosts activities and events, with a focus on exploring the relationship between art and nature.
 The centre provides a unique venue for conferences and workshops held by community or commercial interests, groups and individuals.

 Car parking is provided near the entrance of the gardens, and surrounding the Arts and Ecology Centre.
 Only maintenance vehicles and those with written council approval are allowed beyond the car park.

 Toilets with a baby change table are conveniently located through the garden.
 The Maroochy Regional Bushland Botanic Garden is self-sufficient for water and waste disposal.

 - Picnic tables can be found throughout the garden nestled in the natural bushland setting providing meaningful destinations for visitors

 - Six large picnic shelters are available with tables and chairs in locations that accentuate the immersive experience of being in the bushland garden

 - Seats are located at special destination points throughout the gardens